Robbe95/pxl-lesson/slides.md

 // mouse.js
 import { ref, onMounted, onUnmounted } from 'vue'

-// by convention, composable function names start with "use" export function useMouse() {
+export function useMouse() {
-  // state encapsulated and managed by the composable const x = ref(0) const y = ref(0)
+  const x = ref(0)
+  const y = ref(0)

-  // a composable can update its managed state over time. function update(event) {
+  function update(event) {
     x.value = event.pageX
     y.value = event.pageY
   }

-  // a composable can also hook into its owner component's
-  // lifecycle to setup and teardown side effects. onMounted(() => window.addEventListener('mousemove', update)) onUnmounted(() => window.removeEventListener('mousemove', update))
+  onMounted(() => window.addEventListener('mousemove', update))
+  onUnmounted(() => window.removeEventListener('mousemove', update))

-  // expose managed state as return value return { x, y }
+  return { x, y }
 }
 ```